 Find Your Own Project of Interest

-For a biannual membership fee of $29, you can join Work Away or Help X to search for volunteer opportunities abroad.
-Each platform offers a wide range of projects on every corner of the globe, from helping out in a hostel in Nicaragua to teaching English in Poland to volunteering with animal conservation efforts in Ecuador.
+For a membership fee of $29, you can join Work Away or Help X for volunteer opportunities around the world.
+This could include anything from helping out in a hostel in Nicaragua, teaching English in Poland, or volunteering with animal conservation efforts in Ecuador.

 Take a Working Holiday

-Teaching English in South Korea has become a popular option for recent college grads, as the benefits are pretty sweet.
-For more options, check out this list of countries where English teachers aren’t required to have a degree.
+Teaching English in South Korea has become a popular option for recent college grads as well.
+This is a great option if you want to pay off student loans while traveling since the benefits are pretty sweet.
+For more teaching abroad options, check out this list of countries where English teachers aren’t required to have a degree.

-You don’t have to go abroad to make an impact.
-If you’re passionate about social justice, consider applying for AmeriCorp’s City Year.
-City Year volunteers work with students in inner city schools, aiming to improve graduation rates in America’s most underprivileged school districts.
+You don’t have to go abroad to make an impact!
+If you’re passionate about social justice and serving others, consider applying for AmeriCorp’s City Year.
+City Year volunteers work with students to improve graduation rates in America’s most underserved school districts.

-Volunteers receive a small monthly stipend and the program covers most living expenses.
-Those who successfully complete the program are eligible for the Segal Education Award (worth ~$5,730), which can be used for future studies or to pay off student loans.
+Volunteers receive a monthly stipend and the program covers most living expenses.
+Those who successfully complete the program are eligible for the Segal Education Award (worth ~$5,730).
+The award can be used for future studies or to pay off student loans.
 Many universities match or supplement the award through private funding as well.

-NSLI-Y supports students interested in studying languages less commonly taught in school, such as Turkish, Korean, and Russian.
-The cut-off age for the youth program (there’s also a similar scholarship for college students) is 18-19, so this would only be an option for graduating high school seniors looking for a gap year.
+NSLI-Y supports students interested in studying less popular languages, such as Turkish, Korean, and Russian.
+The cut-off age for the youth program (there’s also a similar scholarship for college students) is 18-19.
+So, this would only be an option for graduating high school seniors looking for a gap year.

-Another amazing scholarship opportunity is CBYX, which is how I spent my gap year.
-The CBYX scholarship is dually funded by the US and German governments, offering students a fully-funded year in Germany attending German high school, university or completing an internship.
-Click here for more information on CBYX and the application process.
+Another amazing scholarship opportunity is Congress-Bundestag Youth Exchange, which is how I spent my gap year.
+The CBYX scholarship is funded by the US and German governments, offering students a fully-funded year in Germany to study or intern.
+Click here for more information on the three different CBYX programs and how to apply.

-If you’re a German citizen interested in going to the United States, the German version of the program is known as the Parlamentarische Patenschafts-Programm.
+If you’re a German citizen interested in going to the United States, the German version of the program is called the Parlamentarische Patenschafts-Programm.